MicrosoftDocs/bot-docs/articles/bot-framework-azure-debug.md

 - The Bot Framework Emulator for your platform (Download the emulator for <a href="https://docs.botframework.com/en-us/downloads/" target="_blank">Mac, Linux, Windows</a>)
 - Node or other code editor such as Visual Studio Code (Download Visual Studio code for <a href="https://code.visualstudio.com/" target="_blank">Mac, Linux, Windows</a>)

 After setting up your environment, the simplest way to run the bot locally is to start your bot in Node, and then connect to it from Bot Framework Emulator.

-But before you do that, you’ll need to set the NODE_ENV environment variable.
+First, set the NODE_ENV environment variable.
 The following Node terminal window example shows how you would set the environment variable and start running the bot on a Mac.

 ![mac azureservice debug config](media/mac-azureservice-debug-config.png)